AustinHWalsh/Goldstein-App/README.md

     Contains all upcoming events
     Information about those events
     Different colours for different event types?
+- Dino Meals
+    Info for the week
+    Updated weekly
+    Need to figure out how to get dino info (check with basserbot)
 - Editable in app (login)
     Universal password - easily changable
     Login button somewhere